jtablesaw/tablesaw/README.md

 Tablesaw also supports descriptive statistics, data visualization, and machine learning.
 And it scales: You can munge a 1/2 billion rows on a laptop and over 2 billion records on a server.

 There are other, more elaborate platforms for data science in Java.
-They're designed to work with vast amounts of data, and  require a huge stack and a vast amount of effort.
+They're designed tof work with vast amounts of data, and  require a huge stack and a vast amount of effort.

 Tablesaw 0.8.x and later will have new Maven coordinates: